xansec/picoCTF/docs/specs/on-demand.md

 `DockerChallenge` class allows arbitrarily complex challenge design, including challenges with multiple related services.

-**Greater development felxibility**.
+**Greater development flexibility**.
 Anything that can be done in a container a challenge authors can do without worrying about system wide conflicts.

 **Challenge reset**.
 Every user can reset their on-demand challenges to a fresh